jayunit100/tanzu-install-annotated/docs/z3-webhooks.md

 ## A Quick Sketch

-Before we dive into the details of webhooks, lets take a look at some of the webhooks in CAPI and
+Ok, so lets look at how the above fields

 ```
                          ┌──────────----------+